kennethcachia/shape-shifter/README.md

 #IMPORTANT

-The app currently doesn't let you type.
+On touchscreens, the app currently doesn't let you type.